openshift-labs/lab-redis-operator/workshop/content/exercises/03-creating-the-database.md

 }
 ```

+### Verify that the Database Service is Running

-Confirm that it worked by running the following command to list the available services.
+Confirm that the database creation worked by running the following command to list the available services:

 ```execute-2
 oc get services